Iaguigoiri/Iaguigoiri/README.md

 🇬🇧 English: Proficiency (C2)

-## Fun Fact
+## Others

-I'm also a certified surf instructor and lifeguard, and I’ve worked as a tennis coach and English teacher.
-The ocean is both my lab and my playground 🌊🏄‍♂️.
+I'm also a certified surf instructor and lifeguard.